Tshifhumulo10/Spam-Detection/README.md

 ### Documents

-Spam_detection_notebook.ipynb: This Jupyter Notebook is an essential part of the project dedicated to analyzing mail text and building a model for app.py: The app that is  deployed on streamlit. e-mail-3597088_1280.jpg: Image used on the app. functions.py: Python script containing functions for removing stopwords, punctuation and lemmatization. image_streamlit.png: : Image used on the app. label_encoder.joblib: An encoder extracted from the notebook, used for interacting with the app. letter-7102986_1280.jpg: Image used on the app. lr_Model.joblib: A model extracted from the notebook used in the app. requirements.txt: text file with the modules that are needed to run the app. spam.csv: The data that is used for the project. tf_vector.joblib: Vectorizer extracted from the notebook, used for interacting with the app.
+Spam_detection_notebook.ipynb: This Jupyter Notebook is an essential part of the project dedicated to analyzing mail text and building a model for spam detection.

+app.py: The app that is  deployed on streamlit.

+e-mail-3597088_1280.jpg: Image used on the app.

+functions.py: Python script containing functions for removing stopwords, punctuation and lemmatization.

+image_streamlit.png: : Image used on the app.

+label_encoder.joblib: An encoder extracted from the notebook, used for interacting with the app.

+letter-7102986_1280.jpg: Image used on the app.

+lr_Model.joblib: A model extracted from the notebook used in the app.

+requirements.txt: text file with the modules that are needed to run the app.

+spam.csv: The data that is used for the project.

+tf_vector.joblib: Vectorizer extracted from the notebook, used for interacting with the app.

 ### Notebook Content